inquiremanila/TepaSolutions/replit.md

 This is a React application for Tepa Solutions, built with Vite, TypeScript, and Tailwind CSS.
 The application includes:
 - Modern React 18 with functional components and hooks
 - Vite build system for fast development and optimized production builds
-- Tailwind CSS for utility-first styling
+- Tailwind CSS for utility-first styling with shadcn/ui components
 - Radix UI components for accessible UI primitives
-- Supabase integration for backend services
+- Framer Motion for animations and transitions
+- Multi-page architecture with custom routing system

 ## Recent Changes
-- **Sept 10, 2025**: Configured for Replit environment
+- **Sept 10, 2025**: Successfully configured for Replit environment
-  - Updated Vite config to serve on port 5000 with host 0.0.0.0
+  - Updated Vite config to serve on port 5000 with host 0.0.0.0 and allowedHosts: true
-  - Fixed React imports for JSX compatibility
+  - Fixed React imports for JSX compatibility across all files
+  - Resolved motion/react import conflicts by converting to framer-motion
-  - Added Tailwind CSS and PostCSS configuration
+  - Fixed Tailwind CSS v3 configuration with proper theme color mapping
+  - Updated PostCSS configuration for Tailwind v3 compatibility
+  - Added production start script with proper PORT environment variable support
-  - Set up development workflow and deployment configuration
+  - Set up development workflow and autoscale deployment configuration
   - Added "type": "module" to package.json for ES modules
+  - Cleaned up duplicate configuration files

 ## Project Architecture
 - **Frontend**: React 18 + Vite + TypeScript